Iterable/iterable-web-sdk/README.md

 This chart also implies that your in-app message is taking 100% of its container.
 Your results may vary if you add, for example, a `max-width: 200px` CSS rule to your message HTML.
 Regardless of how you write your CSS, these rules will take effect, **so we recommend that you stick to percentage-based CSS widths when possible when creating your message**

+## Clicking links breaks the experience of my single-page app (or how you add a custom callback to link clicks)

+No problem!
+Please see [the link handling section](#about-links) for more information on how to create callback methods on link clicks.
+There, you'll find information on how to create a seamless link-clicking experience if you're using a library such as React Router.

 # A Note About Imports

 This library exposes UMD modules and a single-file build for you to import from.
 In other words, this means that you'll be able to import methods in these ways: